19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 4/Wall of Force.md

 You conjure a wall of pure magical force.
 Create an [Area](../../Areas%20of%20Effect/Area.md) you can see that is 30 feet long, 5 feet wide, and 30 feet tall for the duration.

+Alternatively you can make a 15 foot [Aura](../../Areas%20of%20Effect/Aura.md), but only the edge of the sphere is affected area.

 No physical objects or creatures can move through the wall.

 ---